All prospective or appointed staff members must have the relevant right to work in Australia before they start their employment with the University.

 It is the staff member’s and visitor’s responsibility to ensure that they have valid Australian work rights for the duration of their employment or activities at the University.

 Overseas applicants for qualified academic positions and highly specialised professional Science, Technology, Engineering and Mathematics (STEM) related full-time positions may be eligible for an employer-sponsored visa.

 The job advertisement will indicate if an employer sponsorship visa will be offered.

 The two employer-sponsored visas are:

-Hiring managers can refer to the International Candidate Hiring Manager Information Sheet for further information on how to recruit international candidates.
+Hiring managers can refer to the International Candidate Hiring Manager Information Sheet (pdf, 150KB) for further information on how to recruit international candidates.

 Note that university lecturers (suitable for research associates or research fellows) are on the MLTSSL.
 For more information, refer to the skilled occupation list.

 You need to demonstrate at least two years full-time relevant work experience.
 Academic teaching and research undertaken by PhD students may be counted towards your work experience requirement.

 English language testing is required unless you are exempt.
 Exemptions apply if the visa applicant holds a passport from Canada, Ireland, New Zealand, United Kingdom and the United States or if they have completed at least five years of full-time study where all instruction was conducted in English.
 You can find full details on sufficient English requirements, based on the stream level, on the Department of Home Affairs website.